DinoChiesa/Apigee-External-Authorization-2/README.md

 Some implementation notes:

 1. In step 1, the app just sends in an email address, which obviously can be anything.
-   This is obviously an unverified claim, and receipents like Apigee should not depend on such claims.
+   This is obviously an unverified claim, and recepients like Apigee should not depend on such claims.
 Trustworthy information about the user is usually rovided via a signed ID Token.
-But that is fairly simple to do, and I didn't want to clutter this example with the inclusion of an identity provider, and verifying a token.
+But that is fairly simple to do, and I didn't want to clutter this example with the inclusion of an identity provider, and verifying the signature on an ID token.
 That's an exercise left for the reader.
 Remember, this is only an example, and the goal here is to show the access control, not the authentication part.

 2. This example does not perform any credential verification within Apigee.
 It does not call to VerifyAPIKey nor VerifyAccessToken.
 As above, I think that is fairly simple